 We do everything in our power to keep your rights protected, even if we have to battle your case out in court.
 Many people have entrusted us with their legal matters because of the results we have obtained.
 Several clients have walked away with reduced charges and not-guilty verdicts.
 It brings us great joy to see them enjoying their freedom while making positive changes in their lives.

 Criminal charges can lead to life-altering consequences.
 Whether you or a loved one are accused of a crime, let us help you mount an effective defense and avoid extensive jail time and high fines.
 A conviction can often make it difficult for people with criminal records to find a job or a good living situation.
 Many employers and landlords will conduct background checks on all potential applicants, which can often cause problems.

 Our firm is dedicated to defending our client's rights and freedom.
 Let Attorney Medina see what he can do for you.
 From property crimes to juvenile crimes, our attorney has handled many cases with tenacity and legal skill.
-He also has experience with rights restoration, which often allows people to go about their day-to-day lives.

 You should not handle your criminal case alone.
 Hire our firm to comprehensively navigate you through the process.
 Contact us at (520) 251-9561.
 We look forward to hearing about your case.